How We Elect: Real and Cruel

 People have a nose for “real.”
 People can tell.

-There’s a long line of words that describe these kinds of humans: “bully,” “blowhard,” “show off,” “braggart,” “pompous,” “know-it-all,” “faker”,--you get the picture.
-If you run across such people but they don’t really impact your life, you can brush them off as annoyances.
+There’s a long line of words that describe these kinds of humans: “bully,” “blowhard,” “show off,” “braggart,” “pompous,” “know-it-all,” “faker”--you get the picture.
+If you run across people like this, but they have no real influence on your life, you can just brush them aside as nuisances.

-However, sometimes you can’t avoid the impact; say, for example, with a President.
-That person impacts the lives of 340 million other Americans.
-And also countless millions around the world.
+However, sometimes you can’t avoid the fallout— say, for example, with a President.
+That person impacts the lives of 340 million other Americans…and countless millions more around the world.

-Empathy goes missing.
-Division comes daily.
-And cruelty is not a byproduct; it’s the point.
+If every shred of empathy is absent, division grows daily.
+And cruelty is not just a byproduct; often, it’s the point.

-Trump has urged rally attendees to “beat the crap” out of anyone who dares heckle him.
-He’s overseen the kidnapping of children and shipped them off to foreign lands.
-When Vietnam War hero Robert Mueller passed away, the draft dodger said, “I’m glad he’s dead.”
+Trump has urged rally attendees to “beat the crap” out of anyone who dares heckle him—then promised to pay any legal costs after arrest.
+When Vietnam War hero Robert Mueller passed away, the draft-dodger-in-chief said, “I’m glad he’s dead.”

 “The true price of leadership is the willingness to place the needs of others above your own.”

-As a President—as a human—he has never once paid that price.
+As a President—as a human being—there is no evidence he has ever once paid that price.

-hoever runs as the GOP contender in 2028 seems more than likely to play back the Trump offense.
-But no successor can never replace him as quarterback.
+hoever runs as the GOP contender in 2028 seems at this point more than likely to play back the Trump offense.
+But no successor can ever replace him as quarterback.
 The stand-in will fall flat.
-That person will fail the test of authenticity.
-They will carefully read the sane script, but never match the performance.
+Because trying to imitate Trump will come across as inauthentic.
+Even if the candidate reads the same script, that stand-in will never match the original leading man’s erformance.

-But that hardly guarantee success for a Democrat.
-That party’s propensity for seeking a candidate that will please everyone…check all boxes…virtually prevents authenticity.
-The Democrats’ best hope is to find someone “real”, even if that means potentially offending significant groups within the party.
+However, this hardly guarantees success for a Democrat.
+That party’s propensity for seeking a candidate that will please everyone—check all boxes—virtually prevents authenticity.
+The Democrats’ best hope is finding someone “real”, even if that means potentially offending some parts of the party.
 The candidate must be seen as an honest broker.

 The winner will be the most authentic.